 Mid-America Science Museum also now has outdoor exhibits featured throughout the Museum grounds.
 Visitors to the cafe may sit outside on our Anamorphic Bench and witness the optical illusion made by the Anamorphic Mirror.
 In front of the Museum be sure to check out our Mirrored Trees.

 The Oaklawn Foundation Digital Dome Theater offers a diverse array of shows that complement educational objectives as well as traveling exhibit content in the Museum.
 The theater seats up to 50 people and has full-dome projection-style films that will immerse the families and children with a 180-degree viewing area.
-Currently we are showing Two Pieces of Glass: The Amazing Telescope and Back to the Moon For Good.

 The Bob Wheeler Science Skywalk, sponsored by the Advertising and Promotion Commission of Hot Springs, offers a unique experience found nowhere else in the State.
 This outdoor exhibition extends into the forest canopy 200 yards from the Museum, offering visitors young and old an opportunity to experience a shift in perspective as they investigate science found in nature.
 A tree-house pavilion, rope netting and hands-on activities add to the adventure.
 More than 40-feet in the air the Bob Wheeler Science Skywalk allows guests to fight their fear of heights and also enjoy the natural beauty that surrounds the Museum.
 View the trees through the Teleidoscope, hold hands on the Musical Bench, or just take a seat on one of our People Watching Benches.
 Also be sure to experience the fog bridge that releases a cloud-like mist onto the skywalk at the beginning of every hour for a period of five minutes.